 ABLE and Biotechnology Industry in India are focused on achieving the $100 billion BioEconomy target by 2025.
 The current industry size is about $42 billion.

-The second edition of our BioEconomy India Conclave on March 15-16, 2018 in Bangalore will focus on the theme: How to achieve the $100 billion target by 2025.
+BioEconomy India Conclave on Oct 4-5, 2018 in Pune will focus on the theme: Strategies for the $100 Billion BioEconomy.

 BioEconomy India Conclave 2018 will identify high growth segments, potential new areas and list the requirement from policy makers, regulators, infrastructure providers, funding agencies and HR institutions to prepare for this future.
-This 2-day conference will have 12 one-hour sessions, a few Fire Side chats, Key Notes, besides networking and Awards session.
+This 2-day conference will have Special Sessions, Key Notes and Networking.

 The growing demand for food from a growing population is creating the need for sustainable practices in agriculture.
 New innovations in Plant Nutrition will play a key role in ensuring that growers can sustainably meet future food demands while remaining economically productive.
 These innovations include advances in biologically sourced inputs such as agri biology and biostimulants that can make existing practices more effect.

 Biosimilars can target drugs worth $ 80 billion annual sales going off patent in the next few years.
 The new Biosimilar Policy guidelines issued in 2016 makes a strong case for more activity in this sector.